External Ids for CYCS Gene

 GeneCards Summary for CYCS Gene

 CYCS (Cytochrome C, Somatic) is a Protein Coding gene.
-Diseases associated with CYCS include thrombocytopenia 4 and amelanotic melanoma.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include iron ion binding and protein serine/threonine phosphatase activity.
+Diseases associated with CYCS include thrombocytopenia 4 and autosomal thrombocytopenia with normal platelets.
+Among its related pathways are Gene Expression and Metabolism.
+GO annotations related to this gene include iron ion binding and electron carrier activity.

 UniProtKB/Swiss-Prot for CYCS Gene